 1. What’s at stake?

-Health experts say the pandemic would be controlled fastest if safe and effective vaccines were deployed in the most efficient way possible, with the first doses going to groups at the highest risk -- such as medical workers, nursing-home staffers and the elderly -- everywhere in the world before supplies were used to start vaccinating whole populations, as the most privileged countries are doing.
+Health experts say the pandemic will be controlled fastest if safe and effective vaccines are deployed in the most efficient way possible -- with the first doses going to groups at the highest risk, such as medical workers, nursing-home staffers and the elderly, rather than to whole populations in rich countries.
 Research in December by the Eurasia Group found that leaving lower-income countries without access to vaccines during the pandemic would cause significant economic damage both for those regions and advanced economies.
 A study by Northeastern University in Boston concluded that monopolization of vaccines by wealthy nations -- what’s known as “vaccine nationalism” -- could cause almost twice as many deaths as distributing them equally.
-One risk in allowing the SARS-CoV-2 virus to remain rampant in some parts of the world is that it will have more scope to develop dangerous variants, which will inevitably make their way elsewhere and may not be neutralized by existing vaccines.

-2. How are some countries first in line?
+2. How are richer countries first in line?

 For more articles like this, please visit us at bloomberg.com

 ©2020 Bloomberg L.P.